davesag/api-server-boilerplate/README.md

 ## What's the point of this?

-I write a lot of APIs and have distilled my current best-practice into this codebase to save myself time, and as example code for other developers wondering how to do this sort of stuff.
+I used to write a lot of APIs and distilled my then best-practice into this codebase to save myself time, and as example code for other developers wondering how to do this sort of stuff.

 ## What do you do with it?